-K. Ward Cummings is a former senior adviser to members of Congress.
+K. Ward Cummings is a veteran and a former senior adviser to members of Congress.
 Before coming to Congress, he was director of the Division of International and Intergovermental Relations for the Maryland state government.
 He is a board member of the Harold W. Rosenthal Fellowship, a nonprofit that helps to secure government internships for young professionals.
 Formerly, he was a senior adviser to the Partnership for a Secure America (PSA), where he helped create the Capitol Leaders Program, a collaboration between Harvard University's Program on Negotiation and PSA to teach negotiation and conflict-resolution skills to senior congressional staffers.
-In addition, he was a member of the National Journal Group's Policymakers Council.

 ABOUT THE BOOK